 The clip comes from the evening news on Antenne 2 and the day’s broadcast opens with the story from the race.
 “Ladies and gentlemen, good evening.
 A lively stage in the Paris-Nice race.
 We were waiting for sport and got a boxing match when the workers of the La Ciotat shipyard interrupted the fifth stage.”

 Protesters in France have long tried to hijack bike races, a visible means to raise the profile of their campaign.
 The clip above makes reference to others doing the same.
 These days the police and organisers are more alert and often a bargain is agreed to let the protesters threaten a blockage only for the race to pass by with the cameras dwelling on the banner-waving activists.

 There’s no information on the protesters.
 The shipyard in question underwent large scale restructuring in 1982 before shipbuilding stopped for good in 1988.
 The yards are still used for the repair and service of boats.

 Hinault is a five time winner of the Tour de France.
 Today he works for Tour de France organisers ASO and is often spotted as a sort of master of ceremony on the podium where his combat skills have been deployed several times.
-He is also what the French term a “Gentleman Farmer” raising cattle in his native Brittany but sold the farm a few years ago.
+He’s been what the French term a “Gentleman Farmer” raising cattle in his native Brittany but sold the farm a few years ago.